redpanda-data/redpanda/docs/www/quick-start-windows.md

 Don’t forget that in order for Docker for Windows to work, you have to [enable your Hypervisor service](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) in the Windows Control Panel.

-## Executing directly from Docker Repository
+## Executing directly from Docker repository

 The [Docker image for Redpanda](https://hub.docker.com/r/vectorized/redpanda) is hosted in Docker Hub.